July 23, 2012

 Al Rajhi Bank was originally named as a defendant in the case In re Thomas E. Burnett, Sr., et al. v.
 Al Baraka Investment & Development Corp., et al., filed by family members and survivors of 9/11 on Aug.
 15, 2002.
 That case is currently being litigated in U.S. Federal Court, the Southern District of New York.
 While Al Rajhi Bank was released from the case in 2005 after a ruling regarding the court's jurisdiction over the bank - not on any finding of fact indicating culpability- that ruling is currently under appeal in the Second Circuit Court of Appeals.

-"This report brings us one step closer to exposing the truth and holding accountable those whose actions have enabled, and continue to enable, heinous acts of terror," said Terry Strada of New Vernon, N.J., wife of Tom Strada, who died in the World Trade Center on 9/11.
+"This report brings us one step closer to exposing the truth and holding accountable those whose actions have enabled, and continue to enable, heinous acts of terror," said Terry Strada of New Vernon, N.J., widow of Tom Strada, who died in the World Trade Center on 9/11.
 "There should be tremendous consequences for the actions taken by HSBC, and I applaud the many whose efforts helped bring the truth to light."

 "What is really disturbing to me, based on my reading of this report, is how clear it is that, even after HSBC discontinued handling financial affairs for Al Rajhi Bank due to terrorists financing risks, divisions of HSBC kept circumventing that decision," commented Sharon Premoli of Vermont, who was trapped by the collapse of the World Trade Center and maintains the advocacy website, www.JusticeAgainstTerrorism.org.
 "Ultimately, HSBC seems to have folded under pressure from Al Rajhi and reinstated the bank as a client—not due to any change of conduct by the bank but because Al Rajhi threatened to take its lucrative business elsewhere."